ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - `b` is bound to `6` inside `let c = b * 7 in b * c`
 - `c` is bound to `42` inside `b * c`

-Here is an example of nesting.
+Here is an example of nesting:
 ```ocaml
 # let b =
     let c = 2 * 3 in
     c * 5 in
   b * 7;;
 ```
-Here is how scoping works here:
+Here is how scoping works:
 - `c` is bound to `6` inside `c * 5`
 - `b` is bound to `30` inside `b * 7`